Art Olivier: 2006 California gubernatorial campaign

+2010 California State Assembly election, District 50

+Olivier ran for the Democratic nomination for California State Assembly’s 50th District in 2010.
+He lost to incumbent Ricardo Lara in the primary election.

 2024 Libertarian presidential campaign

 Olivier ran for president in the 2024 Libertarian Party primaries.
-He earned 5 votes in the primaries.
+He earned 5 votes in the primaries, and was a candidate in Iowa and Pennsylvania, and a write-in candidate in North Carolina.

 In the first round of voting in the 2024 Libertarian National Convention, Olivier got 4 delegate votes.
 He was eliminated in the first round.
 The nomination eventually went to Chase Oliver.

 Operation Terror

 Olivier is supportive of the 9/11 truth movement.
 In 2012, he wrote and produced the thriller film Operation Terror, which depicted a fictionalized version of the September 11 attacks in New York City, 2001.
 The movie's plot centered on a group of American government insiders that organized and assembled a group of people to attack the World Trade Center and the Pentagon.
 In writing Operation Terror, Olivier used dialogue taken from transcripts of the investigation by the 9/11 Commission and based the film's characters on real-life players in the 9/11 attack.

 The film premiered on September 11, 2012, in Los Angeles, and received the Honorable Mention Award at the International Film Festival for Peace, Inspiration and Equality and won the Genre Film: Thriller award at the International Movie Awards.
 The film's director, Paul Cross, was also nominated for Best Director at the Fajr International Film Festival.